manishjadhav9/Edura-RGIT-Codeastra/README.md

 - Progress tracking

 ### 3. Gamification
-- LearnCoins economy for rewarding activities
+- EDUCOIN economy for rewarding activities
 - Experience points and leveling system
 - Badges for achievements
 - Global and category-specific leaderboards